hyperledger/aries-acapy-controllers/demo/README_web.md

 # Docker Web Demo

- This interactive web demo follows the [Alice/Faber Python demo](https://github.com/hyperledger/aries-cloudagent-python/tree/master/demo#the-alicefaber-python-demo) using a series of web controllers.
+This interactive web demo follows the [Aries Cloud Agent - Python (ACA-Py)](https://github.com/hyperledger/aries-cloudagent-python) Faber/Alice agent [demo](https://github.com/hyperledger/aries-cloudagent-python/tree/master/demo#the-alicefaber-python-demo) using a series of web controllers.
 The controllers are deisgned to provide an easy-to-use interface to showcase agent-to-agent interactions.

 ## Table of Contents